socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 ### Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->

-Many DSLs exist today, for instance coming from cloud providers and CI/CD vendors.
+Many custom notations and Domain-Specific Languages (DSLs) for topology modeling and configuration management exist today, for instance coming from cloud providers and CI/CD vendors.
 Typically rich pictures are used that show:

 * Network zones
 * Compute and storage nodes, virtual and physical